Zyg Brunner

-Zyg Brunner, also known as Zygismund Brunner, or Sigismond Leopold (12 November 1878, Warsaw - 7 April 1961, Paris) was a Polish draftsman, caricaturist, and illustrator.
-Zyg arrived in Paris, France at the turn of the century and had his first art exhibition in 1905 at the age of twenty-seven.
+Zyg Brunner, also known as Zygismund Brunner, or Sigismond Leopold (12 November 1878, Warsaw – 7 April 1961, Paris) was a Polish draftsman, caricaturist, and illustrator.

+Brunner arrived in Paris at the turn of the century and had his first art exhibition in 1905 at the age of twenty-seven.
 He submitted works to the Gazette du Bon Ton and created illustrations for children's books such as Grimm's Fairy Tales, as well as for risqué novels.
-He worked for La Vie Parisienne, Fantasio, La Baïonnette, Le Rire, Le Sourire, and many other publications.
+He worked for La Vie Parisienne, Fantasio, La Baïonnette, Le Rire, Le Sourire, Monsieur, and many other publications.
 Anatole France had him illustrate his novel Abeille.
+He also designed a fabric print, "Beaucoup de Chiens" ("Lots of Dog"), for the Stehli Silk Corporation.